I knew little of Tourette Syndrome before Forget Me Not.

 The only thing I didn’t like is that Jinsong seems a bit “golden” as a character.
 He’s a 12-year old boy who likes Calli immediately, but he doesn’t stand up for her when his friends make fun of her tics and strange clothing.
 After a bit, Jinsong does stand up for Calli, and it costs him greatly.
 I’m glad he stood up for her, but I work with 12-year old boys every single day.
 For 13 of my 18 years in education.
 And I have two middle school boys of my own.
 All that considered, I really don’t see any popular seventh grade boy publicly standing up for an outcast and screaming from the top of a Ferris wheel that they “like” said outcast.
 It’s nice that he did it, but unfortunately, it’s not very realistic.

-THEMES: Tourette’s Syndrome, anxiety, OCD, friendship, bullying, frequent moving
+FORGET ME NOT THEMES: Tourette’s Syndrome, anxiety, OCD, friendship, bullying, frequent moving

 THE BOTTOM LINE: A must for elementary and middle school libraries.
 I will be booktalking this one often.